-The anticipation is finally over as Mercury Marine announced at the Miami Boat Show this morning its new V6 outboard lineup.
+The anticipation is finally over as Mercury Marine announced in February its new V6 outboard lineup.
 The new generation 3.4L V6 four-strokes are built on a large displacement platform for the 175hp, 200hp and 225hp outboards.

 Brunswick Chief Technology Officer David Foulkes said, “It’s Verado-like for a V6.
 At just 475 pounds, the V6s are lighter than any other two- or four-stroke out there and because it stays in lean burn longer the fuel economy has improved as well.”

 As far as innovation is concerned, the physical look of the new outboards is different and for a good reason.
-Mercury set out to make its new outboards easier to maintain, not just because they wanted them to look cool.
+Mercury set out to make its new outboards easier to maintain, not just cool to look at.

 A servicing door on top enables easy maintenance for daily engine oil checks without having to remove the entire cowling.
 You can also add oil through this service door that gently pops open with a simple push.
 When you do need to remove the engine cowling, that process has been simplified as well.
-Through the same service door you can pull up on the “carrying handle” which by raising it up unlocks the cowling, making it an easy one hand motion to remove it.
+Through the same service door you can pull up on the “carrying handle” which by unlocks the cowling, making it an easy one-handed, upward motion to remove it.

 “The V6s also have a huge alternator, which produces 85 amps at full throttle to power up all your electronics,” added Foulkes.
 “As touchscreens and other electronic features continue to evolve, we knew it was important to be able to power them.”